 When Do You Pay FUTA Tax?

-You can pay the FUTA tax as soon as you reach the $500 threshold.
+You can pay the FUTA tax rate as soon as you reach the $500 threshold.
 If you don’t reach that amount during the year, you can pay at the end of the year.
 In most cases, you should make the payment before you file your taxes.
 But if you only need to make one payment, you may be able to wait.

 You also want to make sure to file Form 940 by January 31st.
 If you pay the taxes early, you will have until February 10th.
 Whenever you need to pay, you can do so on a business day or a weekend or holiday.
 If you pay on a weekend or holiday, make sure that you do so before the last business day for the quarterly payment.

-Who Benefits From the Tax?
+Who Benefits from the FUTA Tax Rate?

 The FUTA tax benefits anyone who ever needs to collect unemployment.
 It also benefits states that wouldn’t otherwise have the money to pay for unemployment.
 If a worker loses their job and qualifies for unemployment, they can get the benefits without the state having to worry.

 Even if an employee never needs the payments, it can give people more peace of mind to know the money is there.
-Now, the FUTA tax does NOT benefit workers who leave their jobs voluntarily.
+Now, the FUTA tax rate does NOT benefit workers who leave their jobs voluntarily.
 It only applies to people who qualify for unemployment.

 What Exemptions Are There?